HarryLovesCode/Vulkan-API-Book/chap04/chap04-windows.md

 void VulkanExample::renderLoop() {}
 ```

 We're calling it `renderLoop` because later we'll make calls to rendering functions within it.
-For now, however, we're going to create a message, loop while we have Windows set it, Windows translate it into a character message then add it to the thread queue, and dispatch the message to the windows procedure.
+For now, however, we're going to:

+- Create a message, loop while we have Windows set it
+- Windows translate it into a character message then add it to the thread queue
+- Dispatch the message to the windows procedure.

 While that sounds complicated, it can be done with just a few lines of code:

 ```cpp
 MSG message;